heavenstobetsy/PhillyConstruction/Data pre-processing.md

 ## Categorical Variables

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Creating dummy variables vastly increased the number of features in my dataset, which is why selecting important features and pruning out unimportant features for predicting is necessary.
-Two categories that I added dummies to were type of permit work, and permit description, which goes into more detail on what type of construction os building use is needed.
+Two categories that I added dummies to were type of permit work, and permit description, which goes into more detail on what type of construction or building use is needed.
 See
 [Categorical Variables](https://gist.github.com/heavenstobetsy/38b48eda46dab9a134b730ebdec7d6c6) for more details.
 The next post will go over pruning the features and model selection.

 <p>